 Now all of the nine projects have been implemented.
 In the FY 2013/14 Annual Update, an additional eight programs were approved locally.
 Of these three were deemed not to be innovative by the MHSOAC.
-The five remaining programs were approved by the MHSOAC on April 24, 2014.
+The five remaining programs await MHSOAC approval.